-Cecelia (Sue) Kempler - (1940, American nationality) is an independent consultant on insurance industry matters and director of the Kaye School of Finance and Economics of the Florida Atlantic University.
+Cecelia (Sue) Kempler - (1940, American nationality) is an independent consultant on insurance industry matters and director of the Kaye School of Finance, Insurance and Economics of Florida Atlantic University.
 She is a former partner of law firm Le Boeuf, Lamb, Greene & MacRae.
-Mrs. Kempler was appointed to AEGON N.V.'s Supervisory Board in 2008.
+Ms. Kempler was appointed to AEGON N.V.'s Supervisory Board in 2008.
 Her current term will end in 2012.
-She is a member of the American Bar Association, the Association of Life Insurance Counsel, the AIDA reinsurance and Insurance Arbitration Society and the International Association of Insurance Receivers.
-She is currently a member of the Supervisory Board Nominating and Risk Committees.
+She is a member of the American Bar Association, the Association of Life Insurance Counsel, the AISA (Association of reinsurance and Insurance Arbitration Society, ARIAS U.S.) and the International Association of Insurance Receivers.
+Ms. Kempler is certified by IMSA (the Insurance Marketplace Standards Association).
+She is admitted to practice before the United States Supreme Court and before the New York Court of Appeals.
+She is currently a member of the Supervisory Board Audit and Risk Committees.

-In the last 5 years, Ms Kempler has not been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.
-Furthermore, in the last 5 years Ms.

-Kempler has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies) nor has Ms Kempler, in the last five years, been involved, in the capacity of a member of a supervisory body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company.
+In the last 5 years, Ms. Kempler has not been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.
+Furthermore, in the last 5 years Ms. Kempler has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies) nor has Ms. Kempler, in the last five years, been involved, in the capacity of a member of a supervisory body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company.

 Shemaya Levy - (1947, French nationality) was Executive Vice President and CFO of the Renault Group until he retired in 2004.
-He was appointed to AEGON's Supervisory Board in 2005 and his current term will end in 2009.
+He was appointed to AEGON's Supervisory Board in 2005 and his current term will end in 2013.
 He is also a non-executive director of Nissan Motor Cy, Renault Spain and the Safran Group, and a member of the Supervisory Boards of the Segula Technologies Group and TNT N.V.
 He is a former non executive member of the Board of Directors of Renault Finance and of the Snecma group.
-He is currently chairman of the Supervisory Board Audit Committee and a member of the Risk Committee.
+He is currently chairman of the Supervisory Board Audit Committee and a member of the Supervisory Board Nominating Committee.

-In the last 5 years, Mr Levy has not been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.
-Furthermore, in the last 5 years Mr.Levy has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies) Nor has Mr Levy, in the last fice years, been involved, in the capacity of a member of a supervisory body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company.
+In the last 5 years, Mr. Levy has not been declared, by a judicial authority, to have acted fraudulently or to be incapable to act as a member of a supervisory body or management body of an issuing institution.
+Furthermore, in the last 5 years Mr. Levy has not been officially incriminated or sanctioned by statutory or regulatory authorities (including designated professional bodies) Nor has Mr Levy, in the last five years, been involved, in the capacity of a member of a supervisory body or management body of a company, in any bankruptcy, suspension of payment or winding-up of such company.